-The Company recorded revenue of approximately \$21.8 million, \$25.1 million, \$6.3 million, and \$6.3 million for the years ended December 31, 2011 and 2012 and the three months ended March 31, 2012 and 2013, respectively.
+The Company recorded revenue of approximately \$25.5 million, \$25.1 million and \$21.8 million for the years ended December 31, 2013, 2012 and 2011, respectively.

 The Company is eligible to receive up to \$120.0 million in potential milestone payments payable for each program selected by Celgene.
-The potential milestone payments for each such program are comprised of: (i) a \$25.0 million milestone payment upon achievement of a specified clinical development milestone event, (ii) up to \$70.0 million in milestone payments upon achievement of specified regulatory milestone events, and (iii) a \$25.0 million milestone payment upon achievement of a specified commercial milestone event.
+The potential milestone payments for each such program are comprised of: (i) a \$25.0 million milestone payment upon achievement of a specified clinical development milestone event, (ii) up to \$70.0 million in milestone payments upon achievement of specified regulatory milestone events, and (iii) a \$25.0 million milestone payment upon achievement of a specified commercial milestone payment of a specified commercial milestone event.
 The Company is also eligible to receive additional milestone payments specific to co-commercialized licensed programs and split licensed programs.
 Each co-commercialized licensed program is eligible to receive a minimum one-time payment of \$5.0 million upon the enrollment of the last patient in a phase 1 multiple ascending dose study.
-In addition, we are eligible to receive a substantive milestone payment of \$22.5 million upon achievement of an early clinical development milestone event for certain co-commercialized licensed programs.
-The first split licensed program under the collaboration is eligible to receive a one-time payment of \$25.0 million upon the dosing of the last patient in a Company-sponsored phase 2 clinical trial.
-The Company may also receive royalties at tiered, low to mid-teen percentage rates on sales and has the option to participate in the development and commercialization of certain products in the United States.
-As of March 31, 2013 the Company has not received any milestone or royalty payments under the agreement.
-The next potential milestone that the Company might be entitled to receive under this agreement is \$5.0 million upon enrollment of the last patient in a phase 1 multiple ascending dose study, unless such program becomes a split licensed program.
+In addition, the Company is eligible to receive a substantive milestone payment of \$22.5 million upon achievement of an early clinical development milestone event for certain co-commercialized licensed programs under the collaboration, the Company's IDH1 Program, AG-120, is eligible to receive a one-time payment of \$25.0 million upon the dosing of the last patient in a Company-sponsored phase 2 clinical trial.

+The Company may also receive royalties at tiered, low- to mid-teen percentage rates on sales and has the option to participate in the development and commercialization of certain products in the United States.
+As of December 31, 2013, the Company has not received any milestone or royalty payments under the agreement.